Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: Touch
 - **Components**: V, S
 - **Duration**: Instantaneous
-Requires proficiency in Thieves’ Cant.
+Requires proficiency in Thieves' Cant.
 You delve into the mind of a willing creature you touch, allowing it to seal away a portion of its thoughts and memories, and to specify a condition under which they will be unsealed.
-This effect ends when the specified condition is met, or when cured by Greater Restoration cast at or above this spell’s level.
+This effect ends when the specified condition is met, or when cured by Greater Restoration cast at or above this spell's level.
 - **Classes**: Cleric, Warlock
 *(Source: CS)*